todvemi/google_calendar_api_app/README.md

 1. Create a project on the [Google Developers Console](https://console.developers.google.com/).
 2. Enable the Google Calendar API for your project.
-3. In your project, store the API key and Calendar ID in enviroment variable
+3. In your project, store the API key and Calendar ID in environment variables.

 ### Usage